The Health Dangers of Mold

 • Those with a weak immune system

-• People with serious pulmonary disease
+• Those with chronic lung disease

 • Paper products